Dungeons & Dragons is a collaborative storytelling game that relies mainly on two things: imagination and dice.

-For me, I prefer to use maps and minis for exploration and combat and theater of the mind for role-playing and situations where positioning isn’t as important (for example, exploring a wide-open area or a forest).
+For me?
+I prefer to use maps and minis for combat encounters and dungeon exploration, and I prefer theater of the mind for role-playing encounters (e.g. tavern) and open world exploration (e.g. walking through plains or a forest).

-If you’re on a budget or a beginner who isn’t sure if D&D is the game for them, theater of the mind can be a great way to get started with minimal investment (you can get started for almost no money).
+If you're on a budget or if you don't want to invest too much into D&D just yet, theater of the mind is a great way to get started with minimal spending.